Why are meetings so important?

 - Do not close off any agenda item without having set the agenda: Who is going to do what?

-- Steer the meeting actively and consider counter strategies for the usual "meeting killer" (frequent speakers, long-term movers ...).
+- Actively steer the meeting and think about counter strategies for the usual “meeting killers” (frequent speakers, long-term complainers ...).

-- Create "cheat sheet" for important, own contributions.
+- Create “cheat sheets” for important, own speeches.

 - Finally, read out the central points of the (handwritten) protocol or discuss them with the logger.

 Send the (machine-written) protocol as soon as possible after the meeting.
 Monitor compliance with the resolved measures and adopt open items for the agenda of the next meeting.

 More knowledge - PDF download, eCourse on demand or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.